How Long Do Write-Offs and Settlements Impact Your Credit History?

 With a write-off on your credit report, most mainstream lenders will likely deny your applications for new credit.
 They view a written-off debt as a strong indicator of high risk, suggesting you may not repay future obligations.
 This perception is particularly challenging for self-employed individuals, who may already face stricter lending criteria due to irregular income.

-Even if you manage to find a lender willing to offer credit, you’ll almost be subjected to much higher interest rates and less favourable terms.
-This makes borrowing more expensive and less sustainable, creating a cycle of financial difficulty. open to essential credit products like business lines of credit or equipment financing becomes severely limited.
+Even if you manage to find a lender willing to offer credit, you will almost certainly be subjected to much higher interest rates and less favourable terms.
+This makes borrowing more expensive and less sustainable, creating a cycle of financial difficulty.
+Access to essential credit products like business lines of credit or equipment financing becomes severely limited.

 The long-term consequences of a debt write-off extend beyond high interest rates.
 It can affect your ability to rent property, obtain insurance at competitive rates, and even secure certain types of employment where financial responsibility is assessed.
 For a self-employed individual, this can impact everything from securing a new business lease to building professional relationships.

-The negative mark remains on your credit report for a significant period, as per the latest official guidelines, typically several years.
+The negative mark remains on your credit report for a significant period, typically seven years as per credit bureau guidelines (2026).
 During this time, every lender will see your past failure to repay.
 Rebuilding trust and demonstrating new financial responsibility requires consistent effort and patience, making it a challenging but necessary journey.

 What Is A Debt Settlement?